 - Finding new sources of savings-by conducting and evaluating pilots, participating in the Northwest Power and Conservation Council's Regional Technical Forum, and investing in emerging technology through NEEA-helps us manage levelized costs in the long-term.
 While these investments may add cost per unit of savings in the short term, the resulting future measures are expected to contribute to a portfolio of reasonably priced, cost-effective savings over time. - 2.
 Adjusting program design and delivery methods enables Energy Trust to find more efficient methods of reaching and serving customers and unlocks new pathways to acquiring savings from customers, either from customers we have not yet served or those who can invest again for the next increment of savings.
 Energy Trust periodically solicits proposals for major program delivery contracts to identify new approaches to serve customers and ensure delivery efficiencies for ratepayers.
 Additionally, Energy Trust is currently investing in and expanding partnerships with community-based organizations and other community entities, such as cities and counties, because they can help engage new customers we have historically underserved.
 While these partnerships require an investment of time and resources, we believe they will unlock savings that, over time, will contribute to a portfolio of reasonably priced savings.
+The organization is also exploring unique marketing approaches such as micro market segmentation, behavioral science, and gamification to reach late adopters to the clean energy journey.
 Further, Energy Trust is investing in expanding its Trade Ally Network of qualified contractors who can install upgrades, which-like partnerships with community-based organizations-will result in additional long-term savings. - 3.
 Ensuring efficient and effective operations enables us to continue processing a high volume of transactions, maintain strong customer service, adapt quickly to changing market conditions, and maintain transparency and accountability through public reporting.
 Every year we identify and complete system and process enhancements for these purposes.